Kaipūtaiao Ao Tūroa

 What are the chances of getting a job?

-Good opportunities in a range of industries
+Good opportunities for environmental scientists in a range of industries

-There are good opportunities for scientists with a policy or evaluation focus to work for primary sector industries on land or at sea, regional and local councils, and government environmental ministries and agencies.
+There are good opportunities for environmental scientists with a policy or evaluation focus to work for primary sector industries on land or at sea, regional and local councils, and government environmental ministries and agencies.

 There is high demand for environmental scientists who can monitor the impacts of industrial activities on the environment, manage resource consents, provide advice on minimising environmental footprints, and consult and engage with stakeholders.